cloudify-examples/rest-examples/jquery-ajax/README.md

 ## Description ##

-An example of how to make rest calls using jquery AJAX.
+An example of how to make rest calls using JQuery AJAX.

 ## Goal ##